If a student lives in a neighbourhood which has a:

 Other circumstances apply if a student:

-- has experienced local authority care within the last 10 years, for a period of longer than three months
+- has experienced local authority care for a period of longer than three months

 - is in receipt of, or entitled to, Free Schools Meals and/or discretionary school/college payments, which are directly related to financial hardship